LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/LCA-Results.md

 There are several ways Activity Browser manipulates your results by default.
 - The results are **sorted** so that the row with the largest (absolute) average values are shown first.
-- A `cut-off` of 5% is applied, this only shows results that contribute at least 5% to the total result, all other entities are grouped into a `Rest (+)` or `Rest (-)` groups.
+- A `cut-off` of 5% is applied, this only shows results that contribute at least 5% to the total range of results, all other entities are grouped into a `Rest (+)` or `Rest (-)` groups.
 - The contributions are _normalized_ to the impact of that reference flow, meaning they are show as a percentage, counting up to 100% for every item you compare.

 These actions are taken to show you the most relevant results.

-You can manually manipulate the contribution results in the next menu, which we explain bit by bit below.
+You can manually manipulate the contribution results in the menu shown below, which we will explain bit by bit in the next sections.
 ![contributions cutoff](./assets/contribution_manipulation.png)

 #### Cut-off